raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 };
 ```

+---

+### using ∅, ε, and literal

-Then we can use `evaluate` to generate recognizers from the most basic of regular expressions:
+Now that we have defined operators for `∅` and `ε`, and now that we have writed `toValue` to use `literal`, we can use `evaluate` to generate recognizers from the most basic of regular expressions:

 ```javascript
 const emptySetRecognizer = evaluate(`∅`, regexA);